TechnologyAiGroup/CDCD-transfer-learning_code/readme.md

+CDCD (CNN-based Data-Model Co-Design) is the method in the work, "CNN-based Data-Model Co-Design for Efficient Test-termination Prediction", proposed in 2022 IEEE European Test Symposium (ETS).

 In this example, the chip name is fixed as "x1" and "pair".
 We have generated datasets named "x1" and "pair".